sodeidelphonse/GeospatialAnalytics/geometry/README.md

 # Computational geometry for geospatial analysis
-This folder presents some key concepts and basic applications of the *computational geometry* for geospatial analysis and GIS mapping.
+This folder presents some key geometric structures and their applications of for geospatial analysis and GIS mapping.
 In case, your are interested in the algorithmic aspects and other applications of these geometric structures, the book on [Computational Geometry](https://books.google.bj/books?id=9nhHUZpKzeEC) can be useful for you.

 - **Convex hull**: The convex hull or convex envelope of a shape is the smallest set that contains it.
 Convex hulls have wide applications in mathematics, statistics, combinatorial optimization, economics, geometric modeling, and ethology.